Computers, Materials & Continua DOI:10.32604/cmc.2021.016605 | |

 4.1 Carrier Encryption Experiment

 We use the image in Fig. 3a is the secret carrier and the image in Fig. 3b as the corresponding target carrier.
 In order to select the appropriate block size, we use the block size as a variable to carry out the experiment.
-The corresponding experimental results are shown in Figs. 3c3h and Tab.
+The corresponding experimental results are shown in Figs. 3c–3h and Tab.
 2. From a subjective point of view, when the block size gradually becomes larger, the quality of the camouflage image gradually decreases; from the objective data provided in Tab.
 2, the block size is negatively correlated with the quality of the camouflaged image and is positively correlated with the number of auxiliary information.
 Auxiliary information as decryption related information usually can be embedded in camouflage image by reversible steganography algorithm or be stored directly after encryption.
-In order to balance the quality of the image and the amount of auxiliary information, in the following experiments, we set the block size to 4×4.
+In order to balance the quality of the image and the amount of auxiliary information, in the following experiments, we set the block size to

-In order to further analyze the influence of the choice of the target object on the encryption algorithm, we take Fig. 4a as the secret image and Figs. 4b4f as the target image for experiments.
-The camouflaged encrypted images obtained by the experiment are shown in Figs. 4g4k, and the corresponding experimental performance data is shown in Tab.
+In order to further analyze the influence of the choice of the target object on the encryption algorithm, we take Fig. 4a as the secret image and Figs. 4b–4f as the target image for experiments.
+The camouflaged encrypted images obtained by the experiment are shown in Figs. 4g–4k, and the corresponding experimental performance data is shown in Tab.
 3. The experimental results show that the secret image has a good effect on camouflage encryption of most target image, and has good versatility.
 Since the converted sub-block pair is approximately matched based on the sub-block variance as the feature, the reversible conversion is based on the translation of the target sub-block mean.
 When the image texture is similar, the encrypted sub-blocks have similar variances and mean values corresponding to the target sub-blocks.
 So it can achieve higher SSIM and better similarity.
 However, it also leads to the relatively poor conversion effect when the texture complexity gap between the two images is large, that is, when the variance gap of the matching sub-blocks is large.
 For example, the SSIM of encryption results with Baboon as the target image is not good.
 Therefore, although the encryption algorithm used in this paper has good versatility, it can achieve a better camouflage encryption effect when the texture complexity of the secret image and target image is similar.

 It can be seen from Fig. 4 that the camouflage encrypted images are similar with the corresponding target images and have high SSIM between them in Tab.
 3, which means that the original secret image content is totally by the camouflage encrypted image content.
 Even if the attacker recognizes the camouflage, without the encryption key Key-1 of AES, it is also unable to decrypt the auxiliary information that is necessary for recovering the original secret image.
 And the attacker cannot get any information of the secret image as shown in Fig. 5.

 We compare the encryption algorithm with current similar algorithms [27,29] to further analyze the performance of the encryption algorithm.
 Since the existing algorithms usually use color images as the encryption object, we use Fig. 6a as the secret image and Fig. 6b as the target image.
 We decompose the three channels (R, G, B) of the color image into three gray-scale images for camouflage encryption and then recombine for experiments.
-Among them, according to the algorithm described in [27], we use the block size 8×8 with the best effect and 4×4 block size for both [29] and this paper.
+Among them, according to the algorithm described in [27], we use the block size

-The experimental results are shown in Figs. 6c6i and Tab.
-4. It can be seen from the partial enlarged images in Figs. 6f6i that the scheme used in this paper can significantly reduce the jigsaw effect of the image and reduce the distortion from the edge to the whole image.
+The experimental results are shown in Figs. 6c–6i and Tab.
+4. It can be seen from the partial enlarged images in Figs. 6f–6i that the scheme used in this paper can significantly reduce the jigsaw effect of the image and reduce the distortion from the edge to the whole image.
 The data in Tab.
 4 is also well verified the result, and the additional data of images are also significantly reduced.
 It can be seen that the encryption effect achieved by the algorithm in this paper is better than the algorithms in [27,29].
 The edge optimization and out-of-bounds pixel processing strategies used in the encryption algorithm have a good effect on the camouflage encryption effect.
 However, considering that the encryption algorithm in this paper does not consider the color channel correlation for color images, the encryption effect has a lot of room for improvement.

 In the experiment, the compression embedding of data is carried out from the low-bit plane to the high-bit plane to reduce the effect of embedding on the whole image.
-In order to make full use of the redundant space of camouflage image, we also block the carrier in the data hiding stage according to the size of 4×4.
-It can be calculated by Eq.
-(7), and et = 3.
+In order to make full use of the redundant space of camouflage image, we also block the carrier in the data hiding stage according to the size of

 In order to better explain the performance of the steganographic algorithm, this section starts from the embedding capacity and imperceptibility of steganography and conducts performance testing and comparative experiments on encrypted carrier images.
 The experimental carrier is the corresponding image of Fig. 4 obtained in the encryption phase.

-First, we use the generated camouflage encrypted images in Figs. 4g4k as the carrier object, and separate the bit planes under the Gray coding and the ordinary binary coding used in this paper.
+First, we use the generated camouflage encrypted images in Figs. 4g–4k as the carrier object, and separate the bit planes under the Gray coding and the ordinary binary coding used in this paper.
 Then we perform independent embedding steganography on the low 4-bit planes to quantify the available space of the steganography algorithm under different encodings.
 The embedding capacity of each layer of the camouflage encrypted image is shown in Tab.
 5. Obviously, under the same-level bit plane, the available bit plane redundancy space for Gray coding is greatly improved, which is similar to the embedding capacity of the adjacent high-level bit plane under ordinary binary.

 In order to better evaluate the performance of the algorithm, we compare the proposed scheme with other similar schemes.
 Considering the particularity of the algorithm in this paper, we choose the existing classical reversible steganography algorithm [23,24] to apply to the camouflage encrypted images generated in this paper, in order to make a more reasonable comparison of experiments.
 Tab.
 6 shows the comparison data between the algorithm and the [23,24].
 Compared with the algorithm in [23,24], the algorithm proposed in this paper can achieve better image quality and superior performance under the same embedding rate.